Swim England launches new Coaching Open Water Swimming qualificationJune 4, 2019 Latest News

 It’s Coaching Week 2019 – the perfect time to unveil Swim England’s fantastic new Level 2 Coaching Open Water Swimming qualification.

-Replacing the Level 2 Award in British Open Water Swimming, this qualification has been designed to provide learners with the specialist knowledge needed to deliver open water swimming sessions.
-It has been developed to meet the needs of today’s open water coaches and swimmers, as the sport’s popularity continues to grow.
+Replacing the Level 2 Award in British Open Water Swimming, this qualification has been designed to provide learners with the specialist knowledge needed to deliver OW swimming sessions.
+It has been developed to meet the needs of today’s coaches and swimmers, as the sport’s popularity continues to grow.

 Course participants will learn about:

-- The roles and responsibilities of coaching open water swimming
+- The roles and responsibilities of coaching OW swimming

 - The advantages and disadvantages of different types of equipment

-- The different opportunities available to open water swimmers
+- The different opportunities available to OW swimmers

 - How to develop session management skills

-By the end of the qualification learners will have the skills needed to work as an open water coach and effectively and independently plan, prepare, deliver, monitor and evaluate a series of open water training sessions.
+By the end of the qualification learners will have the skills needed to work as a coach and effectively and independently plan, prepare, deliver, monitor and evaluate a series of open water training sessions.